Alcohol & Marathon Training

 Can I run with a hangover?

 So you go for a catch up drink with friends, and one drink turns into two and before you know it the wine is being poured far too freely and you wake up the next morning feeling a little delicate with the decision of to run or not to run.
-Running with a hangover isn’t recommended.
-However, some find that running can actually beat a hangover (hats off to you guys!).
+We do not recommend running off a hangover.
+However, many runners do it all the time - and hats off to them!

-You don’t have to cut out all alcohol when you’re training, but it’s a good idea to limit your consumption and abstain before running days
+You don’t have to cut out all alcohol when you’re training for a marathon, but it’s a good idea to limit your consumption generally, and abstain before running days.